 With BlueHost, you get an SSL certificate for free, a WordPress control panel, and a Cloudflare CDN.
 It is directly installed on your website, with no codes needed.
 Moreover, the premium WordPress hosting offers Jetpack site analytics, malware detection and removal, and scheduled backups.

-On the HostGator’s side, you get a free SSL certificate along with global CDN and automated malware removal with SiteLock security feature.
+On the HostGator’s side, you get a free SSL certificate along with global CDN and automated malware removal with the SiteLock security feature.
 You can schedule daily automated backups for all the files and database.

 Speed of WordPress